teaching

 COURSES

-Here you could find the Syllabi and references of the courses I’ve taught between 2015 and 2022.
+Below you could find the Syllabi and references of the regular in-person and hybrid/blended courses I’ve taught between 2015 and 2022.

 2021-2022